Amazingly12/Voice_Authentication_System/README.md

 How it works
 -
-<ins>ENROLL USER</ins>: Provide a username and upload a '.wav' file, **On Windows To Upload a File** Record audio on **Sound Recorder** in a '.wav' format.
+<ins>ENROLL USER</ins>: Provide a username and upload a '.wav' file, **On Windows To Upload a File** Record audio in **Sound Recorder** in a '.wav' format.

-<ins>VERIFY USER</ins>: User requests a random phrase, browser records the user speaking.
-Verifies using mfcc, Transcribes recording using Whisper and compares transcription to expected phrase.
+<ins>VERIFY USER</ins>: User requests a random phrase (a challenge), browser records the user speaking.
+Verifies using mfcc, Transcribes recording using Whisper and compares transcription to expected given phrase.

 Security Measures
 -
-Written Challenges restricts pre-recorded playback.
+Written challenges restricts pre-recorded playback.
 System verifies and nullifies AI voice assistants.
 Whisper adds robustness to transcription across accents and noise.

 Features
 -
-- Voice-based user authentication
+- Voice-based user authentication.
-- Live microphone recording via browser
+- Live microphone recording via browser.
-- Challenge phrase validation
+- Challenge phrase validation.
-- Speech-to-text transcription using OpenAI Whisper
+- Speech-to-text transcription using OpenAI Whisper.
-- MongoDB database for storing user voiceprints
+- MongoDB database for storing user voiceprints.
-- Clean HTML UI with a minimal dark theme
-- FastAPI (Python)
+- FastAPI (Python).

 Languages & Tools
 -